Yandex Cloud

 1. Replicas undergo maintenance one by one.
 The replicas are queued randomly.
 If a replica needs to be restarted during maintenance, it will become unavailable.

-2. Master host undergoes maintenance and gets updated.
-If the master host needs restarting and becomes unavailable, one of the replicas will assume its role.
 If you access a cluster using the FQDN of the master host, the cluster may become unavailable.
-To make your application continuously available, access the cluster using a specific FQDN that always points to the master host.
+To make your application continuously available, access the cluster using a special FQDN that always points to the current master host.

 Was the article helpful?